Flare576/sofle/README.md

 finger to push `c`.
 This dramatically throws off `c`, `v`, and `b` in an Ortho layout.
 That'll be the largest learning curve in this process.

-Other complications are remembering that my left thumb can't hit `space` (resulting in a lot of prematurely sent messages), and attempting to hit the old locations for `ESC` and `BACKSPACE`.
+Other complications are remembering that my right thumb can't hit `space` (resulting in a lot of prematurely sent messages), and attempting to hit the old locations for `ESC` and `BACKSPACE`.

 ### Victories